 If you are unsure please contact a member of our Customer Success team or use the Live Chat.

-Once Dynamic DMARC is correctly set, you are ready to delegate management of DMARC to OnDMARC by creating the NS record in your DNS.
+Once Dynamic DMARC is correctly set, you are ready to delegate management of DMARC to OnDMARC by creating the either the NS or CNAME record in your DNS.
 The record generated can be found under the Dynamic DMARC tab as shown below.

 2.4 Configuring Dynamic MTA-STS